TRiSM for Agentic AI: A Review of Trust, Risk, and Security Management in LLM-based Agentic Multi-Agent Systems: Introduction

-After screening titles and abstracts, we shortlisted 250 papers.
-A subsequent full-text review narrowed the selection to 180 primary studies that directly addressed one or more TRiSM pillars.
-In addition to peer-reviewed literature, we also incorporated relevant technical reports, blogs, and website links to contextualize and map the emerging landscape of Agentic AI within the TRiSM framework.
-An analysis on the literature is shown in Figure \ref{fig:bib}.
+For empirical studies, we verified that the threat model and evaluation were clearly described and assessed reproducibility when code or data were available.
+For survey papers, we evaluated coverage, structure, and treatment of risks and governance.
+After title/abstract screening, we shortlisted 250 papers; full-text screening yielded 180 primary studies covering one or more TRiSM pillars, supplemented by relevant standards and technical reports for regulatory context.

-\textbf{Quality Assurance} To ensure the reliability of included studies, we conducted a quality assessment adapted from established systematic review guidelines~\cite{kitchenham2004procedures}.
-Each paper was evaluated against the following criteria: (1) Does the study clearly define its objectives in the context of agentic or LLM-based systems?
-(2) Are the methods, experiments, or architectural designs well-documented and reproducible?
-(3) Does the paper substantively engage with at least one of the trust, risk, security, explainability, or privacy aspects?
-(4) Does the study offer empirical, theoretical, or normative contributions relevant to Agentic AI governance?
-Each criterion was rated as \textit{low}, \textit{medium}, or \textit{high}.
-Studies scoring “low” in more than two dimensions were excluded or flagged for contextual relevance only.
-Quality ratings were assigned independently by four reviewers, with discrepancies resolved through discussion.
+\paragraph{Quality Assurance} To ensure reliability, we adapted quality criteria from established guidelines~\cite{kitchenham2004procedures}.
+Each paper was evaluated on: (1) clear objectives for AMAS; (2) well-documented methods/experiments or architecture (reproducibility where applicable); (3) substantive engagement with at least one of trust, risk, security, explainability, or privacy; (4) empirical, theoretical, or normative contributions relevant to agentic AI governance.
+Each criterion was rated \emph{low}, \emph{medium}, or \emph{high}; studies rated \emph{low} on more than two criteria were excluded or flagged as contextual only.
+Quality ratings were assigned independently by four reviewers; discrepancies were resolved via discussion.

+\paragraph{Bibliometric Overview} The results of our screening process reveal the rapid acceleration of agentic AI research.
+The publication landscape (Figure~\ref{fig:pub-landscape}) shows journal articles dominating at 61.2\%, with leading venues and publishers detailed in Figure~\ref{fig:outlets}.
+Key research themes, including large language models, multi-agent systems, and security, are visualized in Figure~\ref{fig:themes-evolution}a, while Figure~\ref{fig:recent-historical} confirms the unprecedented growth of research activity in recent years.

+Figures \ref{fig:trism-taxonomy} and \ref{fig:agentic_architecture} provide a roadmap for the paper, which progresses from architectural foundations to risk analysis, evaluation, and governance.